LucasTsolakian/stack-plist-encrypter/README.md

+# Stack Plist Encrypter

+Script for mass encryption of plist data in stack packages.

+## Requirements

+- Ruby (already on your Mac)
+- https://github.com/patsplat/plist extension (install via `sudo gem install plist -v 3.2.0`)

+## Usage

+**Caution: This script will change the data in the given stacks package.
+Only operate after created a backup, or inside a build script.**

+1. The script will recursively encrypt all Info.plist files on the fly.
+No need to create a separate plist for your private info.
+By default, the attributes `SUFeedURL` and `customItems` will be encrypted.
+You are able to extend these attributes inside the script.
+The encrypted data will replace the values in your normal plist.
+2. Encrypt the plist using the ruby script `ruby encrypt_stack.rb stack_package.stack`

 ## Encrypted P-List Data

 Stacks 3.5 will check each stack plist for an encrypted data block.
 This encrypted block will be decrypted and the data merged into the plist.
 This provides a way of hiding sensitive data from users and competitors.
 You can, for instance, place the URL for your update server, and your Update Info into the encrypted data.